MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/copy-properties.md

 ---
 # Property iteration in Azure Resource Manager templates

 This article shows you how to create more than one instance of a property in your Azure Resource Manager template.
-You add the **copy** element to the properties section of a resource in your template.
+By adding the **copy** element to the properties section of a resource in your template, you can dynamically set the number of items for a property during deployment.
+You also avoid having to repeat template syntax.

-You can also use copy with [resources](create-multiple-resource.md) and [variables](create-multiple-variable.md).
+You can also use copy with [resources](copy-resources.md) and [variables](copy-variables.md).

 ## Property iteration